+Figure 11.
+Log10-log10 plot of northwest plume Tc-99 and TCE in RGA

 Only limited studies are available on the adsorption of TCE in rocks and sediments, especially under aerobic conditions.
 In general, organic carbon has a greater ability to adsorb TCE than carbonate minerals, quartz, or clay.
 In a study with a caliche soil, Akyol et al. (2011) concluded that the soil organic matter had about a 100 times greater ability to adsorb TCE concentrations of 1-1,300 mg/L than the carbonate minerals.
 He et al. (2012) also found that organic carbon favored the adsorption of TCE more than minerals.
 Furthermore, increases in ionic strength increased the adsorption capacity of organic carbon in the Chinese soils.
 In the He et al. (2012) study, TCE adsorption was not influenced by changes in soil pH or moisture.
 In laboratory column and batch studies, the adsorption of TCE onto two sandy soils from Poland was low (Kret et al. 2015).
 Kret et al. (2015, 9879) concluded that the sorption of TCE mostly depends on the organic content and the amount of clay- and silt-sized particles in the aquifer.
 In another study, Li et al. (2012) concluded that humic acid was more effective in adsorbing TCE than quartz or kaolinite clay.